integrated-ethics/web/content/labs/analogies-code-plagiarism.md

 *Ethical issue to be considered:* professional ethics, intellectual property, plagiarism

-This module introduces a new tool for grasping the ethicality of a new area that is similar to more well-understood predicaments.
+This lab introduces a new tool for grasping the ethicality of a new area that is similar to more well-understood predicaments.
 Since computer science and data science are still new areas of work and study, analogies to older disciplines can be helpful.
 It is not a commonly